ExaGPT: Example-Based Machine-Generated Text Detection for Human Interpretability: Experiments and Results

-\paragraph{Baselines.} In our experiments, we compare ExaGPT to \textbf{three strong and interpretable detectors} (as detailed in \S\ref{interpretable_detectors}): RoBERTa with SHAP \cite{mitrović2023chatgpt}, LR-GLTR \cite{wang-etal-2024-m4}, and DNA-GPT \cite{yang2023dnagptdivergentngramanalysis}.
-The first one is a supervised classifier based on RoBERTa\footnote{\url{https://huggingface.co/FacebookAI/roberta-base}} \cite{liu2019roberta}, which we fine-tune for LLM detection on our train split.
-Similarly, we train the LR-GLTR detector on our train split with selected and hand-crafted GLTR features \cite{gehrmann2019gltr}, following \cite{wang-etal-2024-m4}.
-The hyper-parameter settings for training both RoBERTa and LR-GLTR are aligned with \cite{wang-etal-2024-m4}.
-For the parameter configuration of DNA-GPT, we set the truncation ratio $\gamma$ to 0.7 and 0.5, and the number of re-generations $K$ to 10 and 5 for closed-source and open-source LLMs, respectively.
-We also ensured that the \texttt{temperature} is the same as the one used to generate a target text and that the generation prompt is known.
-These configurations were found to ensure the favorable performance of DNA-GPT in \cite{yang2023dnagptdivergentngramanalysis}.
-We set all other hyper-parameters to their default values.
-Further configuration details of the baseline detectors are given in Appendix~\ref{configurations}.
+The first one is a supervised classifier based on RoBERTa \cite{liu2019roberta}, which we fine-tune for detection on our train split.
+Similarly, we train the LR-GLTR detector on our train split with selected and hand-crafted GLTR features \cite{gehrmann2019gltr}, following \citet{wang-etal-2024-m4}.
+The hyperparameter settings for training both RoBERTa and LR-GLTR are aligned with those of \citet{wang-etal-2024-m4}.
+Further configurations of the baselines are in Appendix~\ref{configurations}.

-\paragraph{Settings of ExaGPT.} In the span scoring phase, ExaGPT leverages our train split as the datastore for each combination of domains and generators.
-We consider the size of $n$-gram to be from 1 to 20 throughout the entire dataset.
-We embed the target span and all spans in the datastore into the same vector space using BERT-large\footnote{\url{https://huggingface.co/google-bert/bert-large-uncased}}.
-For a span embedding, we feed a text into the BERT-large and take the mean second-layer\footnote{We select the layer where the \textit{k}-NN spans are similar to the target span well-balanced lexically and semantically, enhancing its interpretability in our pilot study.} hidden outputs of tokens included in the span.
-We retrieve the top-10 most similar spans from the datastore for each target span via $k$-NN search using the FAISS library \cite{faiss_paper}.
+\paragraph{ExaGPT.} In the span scoring phase, ExaGPT uses our train split as the datastore for each combination of domains and generators.
+We consider the $n$-gram size to be from 1 to 20 across the entire dataset.
+We embed the target span and all spans in the datastore into the same vector space using BERT\footnote{\url{https://huggingface.co/google-bert/bert-large-uncased}}, a standard embedding model.
+For a span embedding, we feed a text into BERT and take the mean hidden states\footnote{We select the second layer where the \textit{k}-NN spans are similar to the target span well-balanced lexically and semantically, enhancing its interpretability in our pilot study.} of the tokens within the span.
+We retrieve the top-\textit{k} (=10)\footnote{We choose the value of \textit{k} so that ExaGPT shows favorable detection performance over smaller values in our pilot study and does not reduce the interpretability.
+Since ExaGPT presents retrieved spans as evidence, keeping \textit{k} small helps users assess detection correctness based on a manageable amount of information.} most similar spans from the datastore for each target span via $k$-NN search using the FAISS \cite{faiss_paper}.

 In the span selection phase, we select the optimal $\alpha$ from values between 0.0 and 1.0 at 0.125 intervals, where ExaGPT exhibits the best detection performance in our validation split.
-The $\alpha$ is constant through our evaluation of the interpretability and the detection performance of ExaGPT.
+The $\alpha$ is constant throughout our evaluation of the interpretability and the detection performance of ExaGPT.